 Biz Latin Hub supports New Zealand export activity in Latin America

 There are many traditional and emerging opportunities to increase New Zealand’s export levels with Latin America through its key trading partners in the region.
 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership generates great potential for strengthened trading relations and cooperation between New Zealand, Peru and Mexico.

-Businesses operating out of New Zealand looking for their next export opportunity in Mexico and Peru must bear in mind that they’ll need the assistance of a trusted local customs agent and trade law expert to support them in their venture.
-At Biz Latin Hub, our well-established Lima and Peru offices guide exporters through the countries’ regulatory steps to export into their markets.
+Businesses operating out of New Zealand looking for their next export opportunity in Mexico and Peru must bear in mind that they’ll need the assistance of a trusted local customs agent and legal services experts to support them in their venture.
+At Biz Latin Hub, our well-established Mexico and Peru offices guide exporters through the countries’ regulatory steps to export into their markets.

 Contact us today to find out more about how we can support you.